Resume Tips

 4. Explaining Unusual Career Paths

-Where to Place Objective on Resume
+Where to Place Objective on a Resume

 The placement of your objective for resume is just as important as its content.
-Follow these guidelines:
+Follow these guidelines.

 Optimal Placement